joesghub/n8n_ai_agent_resume_refiner/README.md

 ## Building the Agent
 - What approach did you take to design your agent?
 - What challenges did you face in parsing, formatting, or integrating?
+  - Bad request - please check your parameters
+This model's maximum context length is 16385 tokens.
+However, your messages resulted in 101142 tokens (101105 in the messages, 37 in the functions).
+Please reduce the length of the messages or functions.

 - How did you ensure that the AI returned JSON reliably?
+  -

 ## Troubleshooting
 - What issues did you encounter and how did you resolve them?